 9. Cumin

 Cumin has a sweet, warm flavor that is slightly nutty.
-The earthiness of the spice is a great substitute for saffron and can be used in dishes with a little bit of honey to recreate a saffron-like flavor.
+The earthiness of the spice is a great replacement for saffron and can be used in dishes with a little bit of honey to recreate a saffron-like flavor.

-10. Annatto
+10. Annattoย

 Annatto is slightly nutty, sweet, and peppery.
 While the flavors may not match saffron well, the color it will add to your dish will be highly reminiscent.
-Annatto is often used to add natural color to food and can do the same for any recipe that you want to have that yellow saffron color.
+Annatto is often used to add natural color to food and can do the same for any recipe that you want to have that yellow substitute for saffron color.

 11. Sumac